 Aircraft taxiing onto the runway do so from both sides - some Tornados and visitors will come from your right, and other Tornados from the left (best viewed from point C rather than B).
 Tornados being serviced or repaired are often to be found in the main hangars North of the runway, so you may see one being towed out, or a visiting aircraft parked in front of the hangars.
 Unfortunately that's too far away for decent photos but fine for serials on non-hazy days.
 Operational Tornados are now based both in the hardened aircraft shelter (HAS) complexes South-East of the runway and also on the main pan in front of the larger hangars.
 Sadly the 'temporary' hangars on the flight line mean any aircraft on this line are usually hidden away.

 Now, return to your car (remember to stick to the rough ground around the approach lights or the edge of the field), and drive back down Chalk Lane towards the main road once more.
 As you go pass the bomb dump access a field will open up on your right; when the airfield fence comes back towards the road, this is the edge of the eastern HAS complex.
 However, there's nothing to be seen because of numerous obstructions and double fencing.

 So, continuing towards the main road... just before you get to the junction you'll see a lane on your right, turn in here and drive to the end (point D), taking care not to block the crash gate when you park up.
 From the fence here there are limited views on to the nearby taxiway.
-DO NOT ENTER the field to the south - this is a pig farm and they take their biological precautions against foot and mouth disease seriously.
-For a clearer view of aircraft using this taxiway, drive back to Chalk Lane, turn right and turn right at the main road (towards Downham Market).
+Sometimes the farmer is OK with people walking along the fence here but if they are busy in the fields this lane is in constant use by farm vehicles so you will be better off parking elsewhere.
+Drive back to Chalk Lane, turn right and turn right at the main road (towards Downham Market).